xiaoxiongxin/espa-elevation/README.md

-## ESPA Elevation Generation Version 2.1.0 - Release Notes
+## ESPA Elevation Generation Version 2.2.0 - Release Notes

-Release Date: October 2016
+Release Date: December 2016

-See git tag [v2.1.0]
+See git tag [v2.2.0]

 This project contains application source code for extracting elevation data from external sources and generating an elevation product conforming to the input data.
 An option exists to specify a user-defined geographic extents (versus the default scene extents) to produce elevation for a different footprint from the scene.

 ## Release Notes
-* Supported optional user-defined geographic extents
-* Supported optional user-defined output filename
+* Supported new ESPA Level-1 band names
-* Fixed a problem warping elevation data for scenes crossing the 180th meridian

 ## Installation